-This Working Group will explore issues regarding media migration and media translation as various forms of analogue AV art moves into the digital.
+The Technology: Innovation Working Group (Technology WG) addresses issues regarding media migration and media translation as various forms of analogue AV art moves into the digital.
+The Technology WG is primarily focused on questions and issues in support of the technology needs of the Case Study groups.

 Themes addressed by this group include: